 - Lacks HD resolution.

 When you first check out Yaber Y21, it might seem like an ordinary model, but once you start using it, you will be blown away by the performance.
-With full HD native resolution and terrific 7000:1 contrast ratio, you can expect it to produce the stunning image quality and sharp text for a broad audience.
+With full HD native resolution and terrific 7000:1 contrast ratio, you can expect it to produce stunning image quality and sharp text for a broad audience.

 The best part is that it has the prowess to support content up to 4K resolution so you won’t ever have to worry about video compatibility.
 The 6500 Lux of brightness it gets is simply unbelievable because it can deliver bright and colorful images without getting faded by ambient light.

 Like every HD projector for church, Y21 will leave you in awe with the accurate color reproduction in the images that it produces through the optomechanical structure.
-Depending upon the audience gathering in the sanctuary, you can choose a screen size between 45inch and 300inch and project contents of your choice.
+Depending upon the audience gathering in the sanctuary, you can choose a screen size between 45inch and 300inch and project the contents of your choice.

 However, you will have to maintain a distance between 5.4ft and 29ft to project visuals on the large screen.
 You can freely use the projector for long hours without thinking about overheating, and the credit goes to the advanced double-sided cooling with intelligent temperature control.